 How to Paint Plantation Shutters

-If you’re plantation shutters are in need of some new life, instead of getting them replaced, try painting them a different color to brighten up your home.
-Your plantation shutters can truly be a life long investment even if you want to change the color scheme of your room.
-Here is how you can paint yours
+If your plantation shutters are in need of new life, instead of replacing them, try repainting them a different color to brighten up your home.
+Even if you want to change the color scheme of your home, plantation shutters can be a lifelong investment if you repair and renovate them yourself.
+Here is how:

-a.
-After removing your shutters, be sure you label them so that you know what window and what side of the window they go to.
-This will be sure that your shutters are aligned correctly after you are finished painting.
-Also be sure you know where the knobs and hardware go on the shutters also.
+After removing your shutters be sure you label them so that you know what window and what side of the window they go to.
+This will ensure that your shutters are aligned correctly after you are finished painting.
+Also be sure you know where the knobs and hardware go on the shutters.

-b.
-Spray-painting your shutters will have the best finish.
-It is a better way to prevent drips and give you a smooth finish, and be sure to spray in one direction only.
-If you go left to right, do not switch to right to light, etc.
+Be sure to spray in one direction only.
+If you go left to right, do not switch to right to left, etc.

-c.
-Start with primer, and open the louvers at a 45 degree angle and spray, and then in a 45 degree angle in the opposite direction and spray.
-Then you will want to open them fully and spray in one continuous vertical motion.
-Repeat this step for the other side, and the tilt rod.
+Open the louvers at a 45-degree angle and spray.
+Repeat this step at a 45-degree angle in the opposite direction.Now, open the louvers fully and spray in one continuous vertical motion.
+Repeat this step for the other side and the tilt rod.